guillaume6/mars-rover-challenge/readme.md

+#
+Mars Rover Challenge

-# Installation
+## Installation
-compose install
+Just run compose install for the autoloading

-# Usage
+## Usage
-Go to the directory app and execute the following command:
+Go to the directory app and execute `console.php` as CLI command:

 `php console.php`

-#  Todo
+##  Todo
 - Add CLI management (symfomy console) so user can edit the Rover navigation
 - Unit test on the src/ classes using phpunit